vncntprvst/WhiskiWrap/README.md

 # WhiskiWrap
-WhiskiWrap provides tools for running whiski (http://whiskertracking.janelia.org) more easily and efficiently.
+WhiskiWrap provides tools for running [whisk](http://whiskertracking.janelia.org) more easily and efficiently.

-My goal is to improve whiski in the following ways:
+My goal is to improve whisk in the following ways:

 1. Make it more flexible about reading various input files.
-In my experience whiski has trouble reading certain input videos.
-Instead, WhiskiWrap uses your system's ffmpeg to read input files (because ffmpeg can typically read almost anything) and to generate simple tiff stacks which whiski can reliably read.
+In my experience whisk has trouble reading certain input videos.
+Instead, WhiskiWrap uses your system's ffmpeg to read input files (because ffmpeg can typically read almost anything) and to generate simple tiff stacks which whisk can reliably read.
 2. Make it faster, by calling many instances of `trace` in parallel on non-overlapping chunks of the input video.
-3. Make it more cross-platform and memory-efficient, by converting whiski's output files into HDF5 files which can be read by multiple programs (Python, Matlab) on any operating system.
+3. Make it more cross-platform and memory-efficient, by converting whisk's output files into HDF5 files which can be read by multiple programs (Python, Matlab) on any operating system.
 Importantly, HDF5 files can also be read partially to avoid overflowing your system's memory.

 ## Example
 Note: The current best pipeline for running trace is `interleaved_reading_and_trace`, but the command `pipeline_trace` is the only one configured to run measure.